Obtaining Consumer Information

 - know the deadlines for submitting applications for applicable financial aid programs and the process required.

-- know how your financial need is determined, including how cost of attendance budgets are developed.
+- know how your financial need is determined, including how the cost of attendance budgets are developed.

 - know what resources are considered in the calculation of your financial need, and how much of your need as determined by Avila University has been met.